-One hour lecture and one hour lab per week.
+18 hours lecture and 54 hours lab per term.
 This course features theatrical city tours to London, England and Stratford-upon-Avon and offers a study of current, classical, and musical plays.
 Students will travel from Orange County to London, England and spend a week experiencing the London theatre scene and the English countryside.
-Approximate cost for travel, accommodations and theatre tickets is \$2000.
-This course may be taken four times for credit.
+Approximate cost for travel, accommodations and theatre tickets is \$2250.
+Course may be taken four times for credit.